Venus of Berekhat Ram

-The Venus of Berekhat Ram (280,000-250,000 BP) is a pebble found at Berekhat Ram on the Golan Heights.
-The pebble was modified by early humans and is suggested to represent a female human figure.
+The Venus of Berekhat Ram (280,000–250,000 BP) is a pebble found at Berekhat Ram on the Golan Heights.
+The pebble has been modified by early humans and is suggested to represent a female human figure.

 Description

 The object was excavated and first described by Naama Goren-Inbar from the Institute of Archaeology, The Hebrew University of Jerusalem.
 The artifact is a scoria pebble, 35 mm long, 25 mm wide, and 21 mm thick.
 It weighs approximately 10 g.
 It was excavated in 1981 at the Acheulian site of Berekhat Ram, Golan Heights.
-The object is dated 280,000-250,000 BP.
+The object is dated 280,000 to 250,000 BP.

-Goren-Inbar reported several artificial grooves on the object: one is a transversal groove in the upper third, others are longitudinal grooves on the sides below the traversal groove.
+Goren-Inbar reported several artificial grooves on the object: one is a transversal groove in the upper third, others are longitudinal grooves on the sides below the transversal groove.
 Alexander Marshack performed a microscopic study of the object in 1997.
 He also reported artificial modifications including the transversal and longitudinal grooves found by Goren-Inbar.
 Finally, Francesco d'Errico and April Nowell re-examined the object using a comparative approach.
 They partly confirmed, partly corrected the findings of Marshack. d'Errico and Nowell also reported the above grooves (with some corrections) and, additionally, reported areas of possible abrasion on the front, back and bottom of the object.